-The ACD may arrange for a Fund to issue Shares in exchange for assets other than cash, but will only do so where the ACD and Depositary are satisfied that the Fund's acquisition of those assets in exchange for the Shares concerned is not likely to result in any material prejudice to the interests of Shareholders.
+The ACD may arrange for the Company to issue Shares in exchange for assets other than cash, but will only do so where the Depositary has taken reasonable care to determine that the Company's acquisition of those assets in exchange for the Shares concerned is not likely to result in any material prejudice to the interests of Shareholders.

-The ACD will ensure that the beneficial interest in the assets is transferred to the Fund with effect from the issue of the Shares.
+The ACD will ensure that the beneficial interest in the assets is transferred to the Company with effect from the issue of the Shares.

-The ACD will not issue Shares in exchange for assets the holding of which would be inconsistent with the investment objective of any of the Funds.
+The ACD will not issue Shares in any Fund in exchange for assets the holding of which would be inconsistent with the investment objective of that Fund.